LucasDelfino92/morrowindsharp/mw2.md

   - Delete the following record from **BTB's Game Improvements (Necro Edit).ESP** using [**TESAME**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame):
     - BSGN **Elfborn**
   - This omits one birthsign tweak which **Balanced Passive Races and Birthsigns.ESP** doesn't cover.
-  - Also install the **BTBGI (Sigourn Edit) MDMD - Creatures Patch** file.
+  - Also install the **BTBGI (Sigourn Edit) MDMD - Creatures Patch** file, which patches conflicting creatures to include both mods' edits.
-  - Also install [**BTBGI + Realistic Repair Add-on Patch**](https://www.nexusmods.com/morrowind/mods/49232) by Sigourn.
-Includes the changes made by both mods to Arrille's inventory.
+  - Also install [**BTBGI + Realistic Repair Add-on Patch**](https://www.nexusmods.com/morrowind/mods/49232), which patches Arrille to include both mods' edits.
 - [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782) by BTB and Necrolesian
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.
 - [**Beware the Sixth House (Sixth House Overhaul)**](https://www.nexusmods.com/morrowind/mods/46036) by mort